Slum Village: Elzhi era

-For the 2002 release "Trinity (Past, Present and Future)" on Barak/Capitol Records, T3 brought in Elzhi to join the group as J Dilla left to focus on his solo career.
+For the 2002 release Trinity (Past, Present and Future) on Barak/Capitol Records, T3 brought in Elzhi to join the group as J Dilla left to focus on his solo career.
 The album was a moderate success and contained the single "Tainted", produced by Karriem Riggins and featuring Dwele.
-Also in 2002,'Dirty District, a compilation songs by Detroit rappers largely produced by T3 and Young RJ"Rice, was released.
+Also in 2002, Dirty District, a compilation of songs by Detroit rappers largely produced by T3 and Young RJ Rice was released.

 The group then became a duo consisting T3 and Elzhi, when Baatin became sick while touring in France shortly before the release their 2004 album, Detroit Deli (A Taste of Detroit) and departed to seek treatment.
 The album included the hit single, "Selfish", produced by Kanye West and featuring John Legend.
 The song samples a part of the intro to the hit song "Call Me" by Aretha Franklin.
 After parting ways with Capitol Records in 2005, they released Prequel to a Classic a mixtape mostly previously unreleased material, followed by Slum Village "Self-Titled" release in October the same year.

 In a 2008 interview, T3 announced that Slum Village had reunited with Baatin and had added Illa J to bring a "Dilla effect":

 I'm incorporating Baatin, and I'm putting Illa J in — not to take Dilla's place, but just to have that Dilla essence on this new project.
 I'm pulling together all the producers that we've used before — Young RJ, Waajeed Karriem Riggins, Pete Rock and all the people who have been down with SV from day one.

 Villa Manifesto was released under Koch Records on July 27, 2010, featuring Baatin.

 In July 2010, Elzhi decided to pursue his solo career and left the group.
 In recent interviews, T3 stated that he had not talked to Elzhi since he departed the group.

-Slum Village released YESon June 16, 2015, an album made with unused J Dilla beats, produced mostly by "Young RJRice.
+Slum Village released YES! on June 16, 2015, an album made with unused J Dilla beats, produced mostly by "Young RJRice.!